pbastowski/angular2-now/README.md

 ### What environment is required?
 - Angular 1.3+
-- Babel 5.1.10+ (lower versions process decorators in the wrong order)
+- Babel 5.1.10+ (lower versions process annotations in the wrong order)
 - Meteor 1.1.0.2

 #### Browsers